 Specialized Massage Therapy In Lincoln, NE

-Medical massage therapy is an umbrella term that represents particular training and skills held by the therapist to manage pain and discomfort with certain pathologies.
-My special area of expertise is providing manual lymphatic drainage and post-op massage care to those who have undergone plastic, reconstructive, and orthopedic surgery.
-See below for specific conditions that I can help address.
+Medical massage therapy is an umbrella term that represents particular training and skills held by the therapist to manage pain and discomfort with specific pathologies.
+Our special area of expertise provides manual lymphatic drainage and post-op massage care to those who have undergone plastic, reconstructive, and orthopedic surgery.
+See below for specific conditions that we can help address.

 Post-Op Pain, Swelling & Fibrosis